Frequently asked questions

 What is the difference between a Registered Dietitian and a Nutritionist?

 A Registered Dietitian is a type of nutritionist who has undergone extensive training to earn the RD credential.
-A Registered Dietitian has completed didactic coursework in nutrition science and food studies, holds at least a Bachelor’s degree (Master’s degree required come 2024), completed 1200+ hours of clinical training as part of an accredited program, passed the credentialing exam to become an RD, and maintains the credential through continuing education every 5 years.
+A Registered Dietitian has completed didactic coursework in nutrition science and food studies, holds at least a Bachelor’s degree (Master’s degree required as of 2024), completed 1200+ hours of clinical training as part of an accredited program, passed the credentialing exam to become an RD, and maintains the credential through continuing education every 5 years.

 “Nutritionist” is not a regulated title in the United States, and therefore anyone can call themselves a nutritionist.
 However, a Registered Dietitian is a credentialed healthcare professional who has met the criteria outlined above.